Inspiring Adults to Stay Active and Stay Involved

 What level of competency should the student be at to attend this course?

-A willingness to explore the possibilities within a supportive group setting.
+A willingness to explore the possibilities.

 Is this course available for drop-ins?